• Skip to primary navigation

 So, anyways, I was about to ditch my lemon poppy seed bread efforts altogether thinking that that dense pound cake style recipe just couldn’t be lightened up.
 Sometimes you just should’t mess with perfection, ya know?
 Then, I decided to up the yogurt and add a glaze.
 This was the saving grace and the bread turned out sooo good that it was devoured in less than 24 hours… by two people.
 I warned you earlier, its addicting!

-slices of Whole Wheat Lemon Poppy Seed Bread on a white plate
+slices of Whole Wheat Poppy Seed Bread on a white plate next to lemon slices

 overhead picture of Whole Wheat Lemon Poppy Seed Bread on a blue plate